Advanced Orthopedics and Sports Medicine

 protective positions

-maintain a neutral position of the lumbar spine.
+maintain a neutral position of the lumbar spin

 muscles.